Aivorlan/NoteTakerApp/README.md

-# Unit 11 Express Homework: Note Taker
+# Note Taker App

 ## Description

-This app can be used to write, save, and delete notes.
-This application uses an express backend and save and retrieve note data from a JSON file.
+The Note Taker app is an easy-to-use tool for quickly creating and saving notes.The app also allows you to delete your saved notes that are no longer needed.
+The left panel allows you take a quick glance at all of your exisitng notes.

 ## Installation and Components
 • Node JS